 Second only to one (the bloodhound), these dogs have a serious sense of smell.
-Bassets have over 220 million smell receptors, and the portion of their brains responsible for the sense of smell is 40 times that of a human’s (humans, by the way, have just five million scent receptors).
-Using their complex noses, they can take in a big range of smells simultaneously and zone in on just one.
+Basset hounds have more than 220 million smell receptors, and the portion of their brains responsible for the sense of smell is 40 times that of a human’s (humans, by the way, have around just 5 million scent receptors).
+Using their complex noses, they can take in a big range of smells simultaneously and home in on just one.
 Once they’ve targeted a scent, the dogs can follow it for impressive distances.

 As a result of being so low to the ground, bassets pick up more dirt than other dogs—which means they need frequent baths if you want your house to stay clean.
 Additionally, their eyes need frequent wiping to prevent infection, and because those large ears don’t circulate air very well, they need to be cleaned at least once a week.

 Thanks to their stubby legs and thick bodies, basset hounds have trouble swimming.
-Stick to outdoor activities away from large bodies of water.
+If you’re supervising one, stick to outdoor activities away from large bodies of water.
 While the dogs are generally happy to hang out on the shoreline, you don’t want to run the risk of them falling in.